TL;DR

 Federal agencies are expected to review and potentially expand prescribed burn programs and staffing in response to worsening fire conditions.
 Local communities and property owners are advised to prepare for faster, more intense fires this summer, with increased emphasis on evacuation planning and defensible space.

-Fire Retardant Komodo Kit-1 Advanced Fire Protection – Home Perimeter Shield – Next Generation All Season Class A Flame Retardant Spray
+KOMODO FIRE SYSTEMS Komodo Ready-to-Use 55 Gallons (Drum) - Advanced Fire Protection - Home Perimeter Shield - Next Generation All Season Fire Retardant - Made in USA

 As an affiliate, we earn on qualifying purchases.